koch-tobias/master-thesis/README.md

 - **seed**: Seed for the train, val, test split
 - **cut_percent_of_front**: All components located in the front x percent are removed.
 (For Example: cut_percent_of_front=0.18 means that all car parts up to the windshield will be removed. cut_percent_of_front=0 means that no car parts will be removed)
 - **car_part_designation**: Specify the column which contains the car part designation as text
-- **use_only_text**: If true, only the designation will be used as feature.
-All other features are not considered.x
+- **use_only_text**: If true, only the car part designation will be used as feature.
+All other features are not considered.
 - **normalize_numerical_features**:  If true, numerical features will be normalized.
 - **bounding_box_features_original**: List of all features which represent the bounding boxes
 - **features_for_model**: List of features which will be used, in addition to the car part designation, to train the model